marconetto/azadventures/chapter7/README.md

 One may want to install the worker application using cloud-init.
 If that is the case, the ``waitprovisioning.sh`` code snippet plus the triggering of the worker process could be placed in cloud-init.
-However, the ``per-boot`` folder should be used because scripts there are executed whenever a VM boots---typically cloud-init is used to install/configure software only at the provisioning time.
+However, the ``per-boot`` folder should be used because scripts they are executed whenever a VM boots---typically cloud-init is used to install/configure software only at the provisioning time.

 If one is sure that the VM instances won't require reboot, using Azure custom